teloe/jollyjared-demo/README.md

-#Jolly Jared Demo
+# Jolly Jared Demo

-Demo redesign for jollyjared
+a demo site redesign for jollyjared.com